Tahoe Forest Hospital birth announcements: September 2015

-TRUCKEE, Calif. – The following are births for the month of September 2012 at Tahoe Forest Hospital.
+TRUCKEE, Calif. — The following are births for the month of September 2015, as submitted to the Sun by Tahoe Forest Hospital.

 Support Local Journalism